grafana/grafana/docs/sources/setup-grafana/installation/rpm/index.md

 You can install Grafana using a YUM repository, using RPM, or by downloading a binary `.tar.gz` file.

-If you install via the `.tar.gz` file, then you must manually update Grafana for each new version.
+If you install via RPM or the `.tar.gz` file, then you must manually update Grafana for each new version.

 ## Install Grafana using YUM

 You can install Grafana from a YUM repository or manually using YUM.

-### Install from YUM repository
+### Install Grafana from the YUM repository

 If you install from the YUM repository, then Grafana is automatically updated every time you run `sudo yum update`.